Americans love to buy, buy, buy. How else can you explain things like Etsy, subscription boxes and the Apple Watch?

 Averages are deceiving, of course.
 You might pay as little as $250 for an off-the-rack wedding dress.
 But you could also pay anywhere from $2,500 to $25,000.

 All that money for something you wear once?
 Dumb.
 And please don’t tell us that your daughter and maybe your granddaughter will proudly wear the same dress.
 First of all, they might very well want their own overpriced frocks.
 Second, $25,000 ÷ the three of you = still dumb.

 You don’t have to break the bank to say “I do.”
 For more than a dozen frugal hacks, see “How to Pay Less for a Wedding Dress.”

 9. Premium gasoline

-Even at today’s lower fuel prices, the pricier petrol option is almost certainly unnecessary.
-Even if your owner’s manual recommends premium gas, “the car will typically run on regular without issue and won’t damage the engine in any way,” according to Jason Kavanaugh at Edmunds.com.
+The pricier petrol option is almost certainly unnecessary.
+Even if your owner’s manual recommends premium gas, “the car will typically run on regular without issue and won’t damage the engine in any way,” writes Jason Kavanaugh at Edmunds.com.

 He notes that drivers used to buy premium now and then to “clean” their engines.
 But every formulation of today’s fuels has additives in place — no cleaning necessary.

 Does your vehicle need premium?
 Read the owner’s manual and note whether it is just recommended or truly required.